-Consensus Statements
+Consensus statements:

-- 1. When caring for patients with cancer and pulmonary oligometastases, PM should be considered within a MDT and carefully individualized. - Strongly Agree: 92% Agree: 8% Neutral: 0% Disagree: 0% Strongly Disagree: 0% - 2.
-In oncologically and medically appropriate NSCLC patients, tissue from the PM should be sent for genomic/molecular analysis, including programmed death-ligand 1 to guide future therapies. - Strongly Agree: 67% Agree: 8% Neutral: 8% Disagree: 17% Strongly Disagree: 0%
+1. When caring for patients with cancer and pulmonary oligometastases, pulmonary metastasectomy (PM) should be considered within a multidisciplinary team (MDT) and carefully individualized.

+Strongly Agree: 92% Agree: 8% Neutral: 0% Disagree: 0% Strongly Disagree: 0%

+2. In oncologically and medically appropriate non-small cell lung cancer (NSCLC) patients, tissue from PM should be sent for genomic/molecular analysis including PD-L1 to guide future therapies.

+Strongly Agree: 67% Agree: 8% Neutral: 8% Disagree: 17% Strongly Disagree: 0%

-Evaluation of a Patient Being Considered for PM
+Evaluation of a patient being considered for PM

-Selection/Exclusion of Patients for PM
+Selection/exclusion of patients for PM

-In patients who have isolated pulmonary metastases from an extrathoracic primary cancer, PM assumes the primary disease site is controlled and there are no other systemic metastases, or if present, are being actively managed.
+In patients who have isolated pulmonary metastases from an extrathoracic primary cancer, PM assumes the primary disease site is controlled and there are no other systemic metastases or if present, are being actively managed.

 No evidence defines "oligometastatic" disease or adequate DFI generalizable to all metastatic pathologies.

-Imaging Modalities
+Imaging modalities

 Imaging of the patient considered for PM does not differ from that of a patient evaluation for resectability of primary lung cancer.
-Number, location, and technical resectability of metastases are best evaluated by chest computed tomography (CT).
-Extrathoracic disease is evaluated by positron emission tomography (PET) scan if the primary was avid (many renal cell carcinomas are not).
+Number, location and technical resectability of metastases are best evaluated by chest CT.
+Extrathoracic disease is evaluated by PET scan if the primary was avid (many renal cell carcinomas are not).

-Risk Assessment
+Risk assessment

-Operative "risk" is defined by hospital mortality or morbidity.
+Operative 'risk' is defined by hospital mortality or morbidity.
 Risk assessment of the patient considered for PM does not differ from that of a patient evaluation for medical operability of primary lung cancer.
-Clinical evaluation delineating dyspnea, performance status, and exercise capacity supported by pulmonary function testing (spirometry and diffusion capacity) suffice.
-If lack of clarity regarding medical operability results, further testing is warranted (stair climbing, 6-minute walk test, and cardiopulmonary exercise testing).
-The same variables accepted as defining risk for anatomic pulmonary resection of primary lung cancer apply to PM (Fig 1).
+Clinical evaluation delineating dyspnea, performance status, and exercise capacity supported by pulmonary function testing (spirometry, diffusion capacity) suffice.
+If lack of clarity regarding medical operability results, further testing is warranted (stair climbing, 6 minute walk test, cardiopulmonary exercise testing).
+The same parameters accepted as defining risk for anatomic pulmonary resection of primary lung cancer apply to pulmonary metastasectomy.
+Figure 1.

-Recurrent Disease/Repeat PM
+Recurrent disease/repeat PM

-Patients by definition have metastatic disease from the beginning, and factors to consider are the same with recurrent pulmonary metastases after resection.
-These include duration of the DFI, overall prognosis, expected benefit of medical treatment, and the patient's symptoms.
-With subsequent recurrences, DFI tends to shorten, symptoms worsen, and the value of medical treatment is less.
-Cure is highly unlikely in these situations, and palliation with prolongation of survival are the hoped for treatment goals.
+Patients by definition have metastatic disease from the beginning and factors to consider are the same with recurrent pulmonary metastases after resection.
+These include duration of the DFI, overall prognosis, expected benefit of medical treatment and the patient's symptoms.
+With subsequent recurrences, DFI tends to shorten, symptoms worse and value of medical treatment less.
+Cure is highly unlikely in these situations and palliation with prolongation of survival are the hoped-for treatment goals.

-Surgical Objectives
+Surgical objectives

-An indisputable objective of PM is diagnosis when metastasis has not been previously pathologically

-Fig 1.
-Evaluation for pulmonary metastasectomy.
-(CT = computed tomography; DFI = disease-free interval; DLCO = diffusing capacity for carbon monoxide; FEV_1 = forced expiratory volume in the first second; MDT = multidisciplinary team; PET = positron emission tomography; 6MWT = 6-minute walk test.) confirmed.
-If PM is considered therapeutic (cure or longterm palliation), objectives include R0 resection, pulmonary parenchymal sparing, defining extent of disease (lymphadenectomy), and, rarely, relief of symptoms.
+An indisputable objective of PM is diagnosis when metastasis has not been previously pathologically confirmed.
+If PM is considered therapeutic (cure or long term palliation), objectives include complete resection (R0), pulmonary parenchymal sparing, defining extent of disease (lymphadenectomy) and, rarely, relief of symptoms.
 Inability to achieve the primary goal of R0 resection precludes PM as therapy.
+Figure 2.